cybersafety

 2. Digital Citizen

 a.
-Cultivate and manage their digital identity and reputation, and are aware of the permanence of their actions in the digital world.
+Students manage their digital identity and understand the lasting impact of their online behaviors on themselves and others and make safe, legal and ethical decisions in the digital world.